 YouTube TV is a solid option for cord-cutters because you get all of these things for $65 per month:

-- NFL Network, NBA TV, and MLB Network
+- NFL Network, NBA TV, Big 10 Network, and SEC Network

 - An unlimited DVR storage space that saves for nine months

 - Access to all of the premium channels

 - A Sports Plus add-on to get the NFL RedZone Channel